unixbhaskar/slpkg/README.rst

 --------------

-Tracking all dependencies of package:
+Tracking all dependencies of packages:

 .. code-block:: bash